 Each concept already has either an Instant or Duration period type associated with it.
 So, the dates you can select from in the XBRL Dates dialog box for your fact are based on the concept’s period type.
 XBRL for HMRC documents have only four types of dates Duration current YTD and previous YTD or Instant current YTD and previous YTD.

-For Instant periods, you can find a date using the following:
+For either Instant or Duration periods, you can find a date using the following:

 When you find the correct date, select it and click Apply.
 The XBRL Dates dialog box closes, the date is applied to the fact, and the table cell turns green to show it is fully tagged.
 If the cell is still red, make sure the value has the correct unit applied to it in Fact Properties.